vivaria/edisonrul.ing/docs/source/cards/gladiator-beast-war-chariot.md

-# GLADIATOR BEAST WAR CHARIOT
+# Gladiator Beast War Chariot

 > Activate only if you control a "Gladiator Beast" monster.
 Negate the activation of an Effect Monster's effect, and destroy it.